shadowwa/smarty.vim/README.markdown

-# Smarty syntax file for Vim
+# Smarty plugin for Vim (syntax, indent and filetype)

 This is a fork of [Vim Script #1798](http://www.vim.org/scripts/script.php?script_id=1798) (see the original README below).